 Best Hydrating Toner for Dry Skin

-Glycerin – So, you know how hyaluronic acid restores moisture to your face and locks it in?
-Well, glycerin basically takes moisture from your own skin and pulls it up to the surface.
-Put a little in your face toner for that extra boost of moisture.
+Glycerin – As a humectant, glycerin basically takes moisture from your own skin and pulls it up to the surface.

 Best Toner for Oily Skin